 To rate the streets, we export our data to an independent consultant, they use the Roadsoft Laptop Data Collector (LDC) to collect current ratings, and export the info back to us.
 Capital Consultants performed the PASER ratings in 2005 as part of the Pavement Management Study.
 OHM performed the PASER ratings from 2009-2011.
-Due to inconsistencies in data, we switched to Roadway Data Services for the 2012 and subsequent annual surveys.
+Due to inconsistencies in data, we switched to Roadway Data Services (RDS) for the 2012 and subsequent annual surveys.
+RDS closed in 2019, and we have not found a replacement company to date.